shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

 <p>
   If you experience side effects while taking a GLP-1 medicine, you can report them directly to the
   <strong>Medicines and Healthcare products Regulatory Agency (MHRA)</strong> through the
-  <strong>Yellow Card scheme</strong>.
-This national safety system helps monitor medicines in the UK
+  <a href="https://yellowcard.mhra.gov.uk/" target="_blank" rel="noopener"><strong>Yellow Card scheme</strong></a>.
-  and ensures that new or unexpected side effects are identified as early as possible.
+  This national safety system helps monitor medicines in the UK and ensures that new or unexpected side effects are identified as early as possible.
 </p>

 <p>